python/typing_extensions/doc/index.rst

 Welcome to typing_extensions's documentation!
 =============================================

-``typing_extensions`` provides common building blocks for type annotations that are understood by static type checkers.
+``typing_extensions`` complements the standard-library :py:mod:`typing` module,

-The ``typing_extensions`` module serves two related purposes:
+providing runtime support for type hints as specified by :pep:`484` and subsequent PEPs.
+The module serves two related purposes:

 - Enable use of new type system features on older Python versions.
 For example, :py:data:`typing.TypeGuard` is new in Python 3.10, but ``typing_extensions`` allows